 The Institute reserves the right to withdraw, limit, cancel, or adjust any course due to insufficient enrolment.
 When it is necessary to cancel or change a class, we will make every effort to contact registrants.
 It is the student’s responsibility to keep contact information up to date with the Insurance Institute of Canada.

 If a course is cancelled, registered students may transfer to another course in the same program (if available and if space permits) or choose to receive a full refund for course fees paid.

 Membership fees are non-refundable.

-Textbook fees can be refunded if the book has not been received by the student at the time of cancellation, or if it is returned to the Institute in resalable condition (perfect and unmarked).
+Textbook fees can be refunded if the books have not been received by the student at the time of cancellation, or if they are returned to the Institute in resalable condition (perfect and unmarked).